By Craig Neil. This post includes affiliate links.

 The majority of the pieces you’ll find sold in antique shops are wine glasses, whisky decanters, fruit bowls and candlesticks, which aren’t that much more expensive than the items produced by ongoing British glass manufacturers like Waterford, but Edinburgh Crystal is considered to be more prestigious.

-It’s also very heavy so bear that in mind if you’ve got airline weight restrictions on your return journey, and you’ll need to make sure it’s well packaged for when the baggage handlers inevitably decide to play football with your cases.
+It’s also very heavy, so bear that in mind if you have airline weight restrictions on your return journey, and you’ll need to make sure it’s well packaged for when the baggage handlers inevitably decide to play football with your cases.

 Haggis

-It has a rough and crumbly texture and a peppery taste that works remarkably well with a good helping of whisky sauce, but it’s also versatile enough to serve fried with chips or even served on pizzas.
+It has a rough and crumbly texture and a peppery taste that works remarkably well with a good helping of whisky sauce, but it’s also versatile enough to be served fried with chips or even served on pizzas.
 You can even get vegetarian haggis, if that’s your thing.

 - A 'whole' Vegetarian Haggis in a tin - drained weight 232g